kbss-cvut/record-manager-ui/doc/development.md

 1. Add the parameters to `.docker/config.js.template`
 2. Add the parameters to environment substitution in `.docker/docker-entrypoint.sh`
 3. Add the parameters to `.env.example`

+## Securing the Application

+The application supports two modes of authentication and authorization: internal and Keycloak-based.
+It can be configured to use either of these modes.
+See [setup.md](./setup.md) for more details.

+## Form generation

+Forms are generated in the backend by SPipes Engine.
+See [form-generation.md](./form-generation.md) for more details.